Search results for:

 Each Restic backup is a snapshot of the server/files/directory, deduplicated from what was stored before.
 Any restore to a given backup will restore the server/files/directories to the exact state they were at that time.
 To save some space, older backups can be deleted.
-Upon ‘purge’ of the deleted backup, Restic will combine the information in the deleted backup with the next newer one so that it can still restore the server to the state it was.
+Upon 'purge' of the deleted backup, Restic will combine the information in the deleted backup with the next newer one to still restore the server to the state it was.
 Restic can also be used to restore single files or directories from a larger backup.

-With Hostwinds’ Cloud Backups, your server is backed up by Restic to an Object Storage container for your service.
+With Hostwinds' Cloud Backups, your server is backed up by Restic to an Object Storage container for your service.
 You can view these containers in your Cloud Control under Storage -> Object Storage.
-From there you can view the files that Restic stores, but they aren’t particularly human readable.
+From there, you can view the files that Restic stores, but they aren't particularly human-readable.

-With Windows backups, we have enabled VSS (Volume Shadow Copies, or Volume Snapshot Service) to take FULL backups of all of your data, including system files, and opened programs.
+With Windows backups, we have enabled VSS (Volume Shadow Copies, or Volume Snapshot Service) to take FULL backups of all of your data, including system files and opened programs.
 This also allows the ability to properly backup Microsoft SQL databases.

-The backups taken are deduplicated, meaning that if the content has not been changed, and is available in one of your previous backups, it will not back up the file more than once.
+The backups taken are deduplicated, meaning that if the content has not been changed and is available in one of your previous backups, it will not back up the file more than once.
 This saves disk usage on your Object Storage service and ensures that your backups are taken quickly.